 iStat Menus is a professional system monitoring tool that keeps an eye on all critical processes happening on your Mac.
 You can just click on the app icon in the menu bar at any time and see real-time stats on data usage, CPU, apps, and so much more.
 Even if you don’t worry about malware, iStat Menus is just a superb tool to keep on your computer.

-CleanMyMac X alone grants you a peace of mind in terms of malware protection.
-And with extra boosters like an ad blocker and a system monitor, you’ll be able to keep your Mac safe and tidy for years.
-While CleanMyMac X, AdGuard, and iStat Menus are all available with Setapp subscription, we suggest you don’t limit yourself to one app.
+CleanMyMac X alone grants you peace of mind in terms of malware protection.
+And with extra boosters like a security checker, ad blocker, and system monitor, you’ll be able to keep your Mac safe and tidy for years.
+While CleanMyMac X, AdLock, Pareto Security, and iStat Menus are all available with Setapp subscription, we suggest you don’t limit yourself to one app.
 You can try all of them for 7 days free.
 Even more, Setapp has a protection shortcut — a collection of apps that are all geared towards security on Mac — and you can install all of them in a click.

 That’s about it!
 If you do fall into the Yahoo trap, our major recommendation is to remove Yahoo search from your Mac the moment you identify it so you can prevent further infection.
 Otherwise, be kind to your Mac.
 Give it a few good tools so it can protect itself against malware — the Mac will be very grateful, pinky promise.